 Taunagh N.S. is striving to achieve a physically educated and physically active school community.
-With help from our teachers, students, parents and wider community we hope that in 2020 our school will be recognised as an official ‘Active School’.
+With help from our teachers, students, parents and wider community we hope that in 2021 our school will be recognised as an official ‘Active School’.
 As always, when the school community puts our minds to something we can achieve big things.
 This will be no different.
 So with everyone’s help, ideas and support, we expect to be flying the Active School Flag with pride at the end of this school year.

 Taunagh N.S. is committed to providing high-quality Physical Education to all pupils.
 All classes receive 60 minutes of formal PE lessons each week.
 All classes are taught the strands of Athletics, Aquatics, Dance, Gymnastics, Games and Outdoor & Adventure each year.
-All classes receive 60 minutes of formal PE lessons.

 Pupils from 2nd -6th classes also take part in Aquatics, having swimming lessons in Aura Leisure Centre in Carrick-on-Shannon.

 Our targeting of the Active School Flag has required an audit of our PE programme.
-This examination will help us improve our provision of Physical Education in the school.

 Active School Flag Website: www.activeschoolflag.ie

-We set up our Active School Committee.
-The Committee members are: (L – R) Ellen O’Hara, Finn O’Hara, Victoria, Penny and Karl Barlow.
+The Committee members 2019-2020 are: (L – R) Ellen O’Hara, Finn O’Hara, Victoria, Penny and Karl Barlow.

 A key part of the ASF process is finding ways to encourage less active children to ENJOY physical activity more.
 Therefore, it is essential that the voice of less active children is represented alongside the voice of more active children on the ASF Committee.